zabbix/zabbix/templates/app/proxmox/README.md

 ## Overview

 For Zabbix version: 6.0 and higher
 Proxmox VE uses a REST like API.
-The concept is described in (Resource Oriented Architectur - ROA).
+The concept is described in (Resource Oriented Architecture - ROA).

 We choose JSON as primary data format, and the whole API is formally defined using JSON Schema.